-Governmental funds are generally accounted for using the modified accrual basis of accounting.
-Their revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current fiscal period.
+The Measure A, General Obligation Bonds, Election of 2010 financial statements are presented on the modified accrual basis of accounting.
+Under the modified accrual basis, revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current fiscal period.
 "Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 Expenditures are recognized in the accounting period in which the liability is incurred (when goods are received or services rendered).